Featured Story

 Story Submission Guidelines

-Please don't submit a story to us and any other venue at the same time.
+Please don't submit the same story to us and any other venue at the same time.
 Please don't send us more than one story.
 Don't send us another until we send you a response.
-You can send us another as soon as we send you a response (either "Yea" or "Nay).
-After, not before.
-(If that's confusing, ask Grover at Sesame Street.
-He's really good at prepositions.)

 We pay 8 cents per word for first worldwide rights and for nonexclusive reprint rights.
 Additionally, we reserve the right to pay you more money for additional reprinting in themed Daily Science Fiction anthologies.

-This sounds simple, but in today's fractured fiction market it is anything but.
+First publication sounds simple, but in today's fractured fiction market it is anything but.
 Here's what we mean by first worldwide rights: Your story will be distributed by email to our (free) subscription list, it will then be available on the website, via RSS, eventually through kindle and iphone/ipad (the "issue" consisting of all stories published during its calendar month), and as archived on the DailyScienceFiction.com website.
 The nonexclusive reprint rights are anticipated to apply to the omnibus volume of DSF's stories for one year.
 Themed anthologies are anticipated to consist of 50-100% material originally published on DailyScienceFiction.com, plus additional materials as contracted.
-For these anthologies, payment will be 5 cents per word.
+For these anthologies, payment will be determined if and when they occur.

-• We love long fiction.
-We look forward to reading your novelettes, your long short stories and your other novelties.
-However, if you want to get published in Daily Science Fiction, brevity may better serve your purposes.
-We need short short fiction, especially flash fiction.
+• We need short short fiction, especially flash fiction.
 Among our featured stories, a shorter tale will get an extra nudge on the scale when weighed against a longer one.
 This is both for financial reasons and because it matches the preferences of a plurality of our readership.
 Not fair?
 Perhaps.
 Consider yourself forewarned.

 • Of course, we want your stories to ooze originality, but a well-written story is a must.
 We are fond of character-driven fiction, though readers point out that not every story we publish fits that rubric.
 Our goal is to publish the best stories we can that will be interesting, worthwhile reads.
 Some stories, especially in the short short fiction, will succeed despite lack of plot, character, punctuation, what-have-you.